 Unravel the mysteries of the world inside Nashville's Adventure Science Center.
 Children of all ages (even adult-children) can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
 Shake off the winter blues with many of the Spring activities at Adventure Science Center.
-Become a mini meteorologist at the Spring Break Camp or step into Nashville's ultimate DIY workshop at the Tinkering Garage.
+Step into Nashville's ultimate DIY workshop at the Tinkering Garage.
 Spark your curiosity at this family fun playground of science and wonder.